Jameskmonger/rs-buffer/README.md

 ## Data Order

-You can either use [big- or little-endian data orders](https://en.wikipedia.org/wiki/Endianness) when writing to the buffer.
+You can either use [big- or little-endian data orders](https://en.wikipedia.org/wiki/Endianness) when interacting to the buffer.

 For example, take a value `0x12345678`.
 In big-endian order (the default), that will be written as `[ 0x12, 0x34, 0x56, 0x78 ]`, because it starts with the MSB.
 In little-endian order, however, it will start at the LSB and be written as `[ 0x78, 0x56, 0x34, 0x12 ]`.